anandi42/RepData_PeerAssessment1/PA1_template.md

 * Steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
 * date: The date on which the measurement was taken in YYYY-MM-DD format.
 * interval: Identifier for the 5-minute interval in which measurement was taken.
-+This interval is given as a numeric value from 0 to 2355, representing five-minute segments (i.e 830=8:30 AM, while 2200=10 PM).
+  + This interval is given as a numeric value from 0 to 2355, representing five-minute segments (i.e 830=8:30 AM, while 2200=10 PM).

-  We first create summary datasets of the total steps per day, and the daily activity pattern.
-The two generated dataframes are:

-  * bydate: Summed steps by day
-  * byint: average steps at each 5-min interval, averaged over all days
+  We first create summary datasets of the total steps per day, and the daily activity pattern: `bydate`, which is the summed steps by day and `byint`, which contains the average steps at each 5-min interval, averaged over all days.
+Additionally, a formatted datetime variable is created.
-    + An additional formatting step to create a "variable for the time interval

 ```r